Historical Revisionism and the Conspiratorial View of History

 I love autobiographies.
 My favorite is Benjamin Franklin’s.
 Though it’s certain these authors only tell what they choose to disclose, these books provide a unique perspective and perhaps a deeper insight into what exactly makes the writer tick; up close and personal.
 Unfortunately many of today’s autobiographers use ghostwriters extensively, so to me this seems less insightful and therefore less valuable.
 I doubt if Benjamin had any help, but certainly Hitler did, yet Mein Kampf remains personal and approachable.

-Now, I have no plans of becoming a Nazi or a Fascist anytime soon and I abhor any act of unprovoked murder, yet we cheat ourselves if we condemn a person of Hitler’s historical importance to obscurity and misunderstanding by refusing to read and understand just exactly what he had to say.
+Now, I have no plans of becoming a Nazi anytime soon and I abhor any act of unprovoked murder, yet we cheat ourselves if we condemn a person of Hitler’s historical importance to obscurity and misunderstanding by refusing to read and understand just exactly what he had to say.
 Though many criticize his writing style, I find it brilliant.
 Many of us have a simplified version of history imprinted in our minds; taught by our compulsory state-run public school systems, viewed from the perspective of the victors; or perhaps we gained our history from the many references to Hitler in our current era via the entertainment industry.
 This, I assure you, does not paint a complete picture, but rather a useful myth promulgated by our current power structure.
 I would love to believe all these myths, but they are just not true.

 From the Reece committee investigations of 1953, we know that our history has been re-written to please the powerful.
 From Antony C. Sutton’s ‘Wall Street and the rise of Hitler’, we know that FDR, Wall Street and many powerful businessmen concealed financial interests and activities that would shock the average American.
 We know that the Milner Group controlled –from behind– many of the public faces we are all familiar with during WWI and WWII: we learn this from Carroll Quigley’s penetrating writing on ‘The Anglo-American Establishment’.
 And we know from circumstantial evidence and memos presented by James Perloff that FDR had foreknowledge of Japan’s attack on Pearl Harbor, yet let it occur anyway.
 And we know much, much more.